 └── jira.gpg

-Each .gpg file is an encrypted text file with your password (and optionally extra info).
+Each .gpg file is an encrypted text file holding your password and, if you want, some extra info.
 The directory structure is your organization.
+That is the entire mental model.

 Installation